yusufm/smallfactory/web/README.md

-# Smallfactory Web UI
+# smallFactory Web UI

-A modern, clean web interface for the Smallfactory Git-native PLM system.
+A modern, clean web interface for the smallFactory Git-native PLM system.

 ## Features